Last Updated on 17 December, 2020 by Veronica

-Where to start my visit to Cabo de Gata?
+Where to Start Your Visit to Cabo de Gata?

-On the road from Mojácar to Cabo de Gata, you will also find some things to see and do, I’ll tell you about it, but it’s up to you to go or not.
+On the road from Mojácar to Cabo de Gata, you will also find some things to see and do; I’ll tell you about them.

 The Castle of Macenas